Linouth/ShockAudio/README.md

     - This needs to be implemented more (state change, save pos in info struct, etc.), but it is converted to the new system.
 - [ ] Convert tone source to the new system
+    - This needs a rewrite anyways
-- [ ] Add a way to have multiple inputs/outputs
+- [ ] For now Add a way to have multiple inputs/outputs
-    - Maybe a mux/demux audio\_element item?
-    - Many > one will just be the mixer (e.g. `mixer_add_element()`).
+    - [x] Many > one will just be the mixer (e.g. `mixer_add_element()`).
-    - One > Many has to be a new element type?
+    - [ ] One > Many has to be a new element type?
 This will be necessary if you want to send the data to multiple streams (e.g. i2s and tcp).
-- [ ] Convert mixer to the new system and add support for multiple input streams
+- [x] Convert mixer to the new system and add support for multiple input streams
-- [ ] Update: Add 'user data' var to `io_t` struct which will hold the AEL `info_t` struct corresponding to that specific buffer
+- [x] Update: Add 'user data' var to `io_t` struct which will hold the AEL `info_t` struct corresponding to that specific buffer
     - Done, _Needs testing though_
+    - This is probably not the best way to do this.
+I am thinking about just taking the control and info parts out of the audio_element completely.
 - [ ] !
-Add a way to pause AEL threads (infinitite loops from clogging the cpu)
+Add a way to pause AEL threads (infinite loops from clogging the cpu)

 General:
 - [x] Sources should write directly to the context buffer, not first write to